In A Gospel According to Hunters, /You Name Your Bird

 a now-predestined derecho.
 The future we binoculared

-from the Fifties as coming…coming, is here.
+from the Fifties as coming… is here.
 This

 morning, disaster restrains itself, the storm not so thirsty.